ZhaoguoZhu/Outsourcing-Security/README.md

 ## Getting Started

 The input of the file has to be either csv or xlsx with a column name "Description."
+Under the "Description" should english sentences for each roll.
 You will need to go to both Dendrogram_Visualization.py and Clustering_Topic_Model.py and modify the pandas file read line to the format you want.

 **For CSV**
 ```